Women's Study · May 16, 2026 · 11 min read

 Key texts: Romans 12:1-2; 2 Corinthians 10:5; Philippians 4:8; Colossians 3:1-17.
 Central question: What does the New Testament mean by the renewal of the mind, and how does this theological concept relate to contemporary understandings of habit formation, neuroplasticity, and spiritual formation?
 This topic bridges biblical theology and practical discipleship in ways that are both intellectually rigorous and immediately applicable.

-10. Hope in Every Season: The Theology of Eschatological Hope
+10. Hope in Every Season: Finding Biblical Hope in Grief and Waiting

 Key texts: Romans 8:18-25; 1 Thessalonians 4:13-18; Revelation 21-22; Isaiah 65:17-25.
 Central question: What is the biblical basis for hope, and how does eschatological hope — hope grounded in the promised future of God — differ from optimism, wishful thinking, or the prosperity gospel?
 This topic is essential for women navigating grief, disappointment, or chronic difficulty.